Dannzt/Dannzt/README.md

 <details>
  <summary><b>🛠 Skills / Projects </b></summary>
- My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Digital Forensics.
+ My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Computer Forensic Investigator

 </div>